 No Action Scheduling 1 Survey approved layout on site.
-Prior to construction 2 Establish site camp and material stockpile sites (incl. waste disposal area, portable toilets etc. The construction camp and necessary ablution facilities meant for construction workers must not be in any of the delineated watercourses or wetland areas (including 33m buffer).
+Prior to construction 2 Establish site camp and material stockpile sites (incl. waste disposal area, portable toilets etc. The construction camp and necessary ablution facilities meant for construction workers must not be in any of the delineated no-go / sensitive areas.
 Prior to construction.
 3 Demarcate work areas using correct demarcation methods.
+(Protected tree species must have a 1.5m high screen outside the drip line of the trees/vegetation - ECO to advise).
 Prior to construction.
-4 Demarcate protected areas as no-go areas.
+4 Demarcate sensitive areas as no-go areas in consultation with the ECO.
+Demarcation must be up prior to any site clearing/construction works commencing and must remain in place (and well maintained) for the duration of the construction phase.
 Prior to construction.
 5 Erosion control measures must be put in place prior to any construction activities that would result in soil being exposed.
 Prior to construction.
 6 Weather forecasts from the South African Weather Bureau of up to three days in advance must be monitored on a daily basis to avoid exposing soil, works or materials during a storm event.
 This must be considered in conjunction with tide tables for beach construction work.
 Construction 7 Commence with mechanical vegetation clearing within the demarcated work areas only.
-Construction

-8 Vegetation clearing should occur in parallel with the construction progress to minimise erosion and/or run-off.
+Construction 8 Vegetation clearing should occur in parallel with the construction progress to minimise erosion and/or run-off.
 Large tracts of bare soil will either cause dust pollution or quickly erode and then cause sedimentation in the lower portions of the catchment.
 Construction 9 Any biomass from the clearing activities must be stockpiled within the development footprint at an area / areas approved by the ECO.
 It is recommended that the biomass must be chipped in situ and stockpiled within designated areas within the footprint.
 Alternatively, it must be removed and taken to an approved disposal site for biomass.
 NO DUMPING IS ALLOWED.
 Construction 10 Any cleared areas that will not be immediately constructed or planted, must be covered with the wood chips or other mulch to prevent wind erosion.
-Construction
+Construction a.
+Develop level spreaders along the fence line to prevent the high-velocity of stormwater runoff.